 Rabbi Ferber was a prolific writer, and a first class composer of homiletic interpretations of the Torah, and over the years he regularly published books on homiletic themes, focusing on the weekly portions of the Torah, on prayer, on festivals, on the Psalms, on the megillot, and much more.
 His books were very precious to him.
 But even their publication was not without its own problems.
 He describes how printers misled him and swindled him, and how after the Holocaust he felt as if the number of people remaining who appreciated his type of books was so drastically reduced that he genuinely worried for the future of the Torah world.

 So what had started out as a cathartic project following the death of his wife became a mission to record every fact that Rabbi Ferber believed was important for those who shared his ideals to know and appreciate for posterity.
 Such was Rabbi Ferber’s determination to fulfil this mission that even as it became difficult for him to write in the years immediately before his death, he nevertheless continued to write, with the last entries dated only a couple of years before he died.

 Correction: an earlier version of this article incorrectly stated Rabbi Ferbers books were out of print.
-His books are very much in print since the 1980s and available online at http://www.lehmanns.co.uk/
+His books are very much in print since the 1980s and available for purchase at http://www.lehmanns.co.uk